AscendLab

 Quick answer

 Markdown to PNG turns a Markdown draft into a shareable image card.
+Use templates for release notes, quotes, code snippets, README sections, and changelogs.

 The conversion uses browser canvas in the current public implementation.
 Avoid entering sensitive drafts unless you have reviewed the implementation.